Get Your Consumer Dispute Case Packet — Resolve It in 30-90 Days

 Arbitration War Story: The $3,200 Electric Bike Dispute in Carlsbad, CA

 Within two weeks, problems emerged.
 The bike's battery frequently lost charge within five miles, and the electric motor occasionally stalled.
 After multiple attempts to get a repair or replacement part from Coastal Cycles, Jessica grew frustrated.
-The store’s tech support delayed responses, citing backordered parts and “high demand.”
+The store’s tech support delayed responses, citing backordered parts and high demand.”
 By March, Jessica’s attempts to resolve the issue directly had failed.

 Having spent $3,200 for a new, premium product, Jessica decided to file a consumer dispute arbitration through a local arbitration provider she discovered online.
 In April 2023, the arbitration process began with Coastal Cycles and Jessica presenting their claims.

-By early July, the arbitration award was issued.
-Coastal Cycles was ordered to refund Jessica the full purchase price of $3,200, plus $500 in arbitration costs and $1,000 for damages related to her lost wages (Jessica missed work on several occasions trying to resolve the issue and attend arbitration).
+By early July, the arbitration award was issued. the claimant was ordered to refund Jessica the full purchase price of $3,200, plus $500 in arbitration costs and $1,000 for damages related to her lost wages (Jessica missed work on several occasions trying to resolve the issue and attend arbitration).
 The decision emphasized that consumers have the right to reliable products and prompt service, especially on high-ticket items.

-For Jessica, the experience was challenging but empowering.
+the claimant, the experience was challenging but empowering.
 “I never imagined having to fight so hard for a product that was supposed to make my life easier,” she reflected.
 “But I’m glad I stood up for myself and others.
 Arbitration gave me a chance to be heard without going through a lengthy court battle.”